Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Unexplained chronic multisystem illness of unknown etiology
 - Chronic multisystem with partially explained etiology
 - If there is clear specific etiology and diagnosis

+- The last 2 require medical nexus opinions with supporting evidence